rosdan13/rush_hour/README.md

    - **Environment**: Toggle 3D environment elements (on/off)
    - **Squares**: Choose highlight color (blue/red)

-## Game Development Information
-This game was developed as a final project in software engineering by Daniel Rosenzweig in 2017.
-The implementation showcases various programming techniques including 3D rendering, animation, event handling, and object-oriented design principles in a WPF application.

 ## Troubleshooting

+### Common Build Issues
+- **Target Framework Error**: If you receive an error about missing .NET Framework 4.0 assemblies, you need to retarget the project:
+  1. Right-click on the project in Solution Explorer
+  2. Select "Properties"
+  3. Go to the "Application" tab
+  4. Change the "Target framework" to ".NET Framework 4.8"
+  5. Save and reload the project when prompted

+- **Project won't load**: Make sure you're selecting the `Rush Hour.csproj` file when opening
+- **Build configuration issues**: Ensure you're using the Release/x86 configuration

+### Runtime Issues
-- **Game crashes on startup**: Ensure you have the correct .NET Framework version installed
+- **Game crashes on startup**: Ensure you have DirectX and appropriate video drivers
 - **Low frame rate**: Try disabling the environment in Options
 - **Controls not responding**: Make sure the game window is in focus
 - **Visual artifacts**: Update your graphics drivers

+## Game Development Information
+This game was developed as a final project in software engineering by Daniel Rosenzweig in 2017.
+The implementation showcases various programming techniques including 3D rendering, animation, event handling, and object-oriented design principles in a WPF application.

 ## License
 The game was created as an educational project in 2017.